Projects - Info & Background

 The Port River and Barker Inlet Estuary is an important area for research, education and recreation.
 Through the arts, community education and events, the ecology and natural and Kaurna histories of the Estuary are better understood and celebrated.

-The Foundation attracts volunteers to its organisation and enjoys the support of members of other community organisations.
+The Foundation attracted volunteers to its organisation and enjoyed the support of members of other community organisations.

-Current activities of the Foundation, while community led, are informed by researchers and specialists who kindly make their expertise available to the Foundation.
+Activities of the Foundation, while community led, were informed by researchers and specialists who kindly made their expertise available to the Foundation.

-Valuable expertise comes from community members who belong to organisations such as the Malacological Society and the Marine Life Society.
+Valuable expertise came from community members who belong to organisations such as the Malacological Society and the Marine Life Society.

-The Foundation hopes to profile the research, in the Port River and Barker Inlet, of our universities and research organisations.
+The Foundation sought to profile the research, in the Port River and Barker Inlet, of our universities and research organisations.

-The Foundation is keen to partner with research organisations to further investigate:
+The Foundation wanted to partner with research organisations to investigate:

 • Nature-based solutions to climate change

 • Monitoring of key species including shellfish, fish, shorebirds, seagrasses, and mangroves

 • Carbon sequestration from mangroves, shellfish, and seagrasses